Madonna as a gay icon: Post-AIDS crisis

 As she continued her advocacy, many reviewers praised her long-standing contributions.
-By 2015, Glazek held that "it's hard to think of any celebrity who has done more than Madonna to promote public awareness of gay culture".
+In 2019, GLAAD honored her with the Advocate for Change, for which she became the second person and first woman to receive the award.
+By 2015, Glazek held that "it's hard to think of any celebrity who has done more than Madonna to promote public awareness of gay culture", especially for queer community.
 In Listening to the Sirens (2006), music professor Judith A. Peraino proposes that "no one has worked harder to be a gay icon than Madonna, and she has done so by using every possible taboo sexual in her videos, performances, and interviews".
 Sarah Kate Ellis, president and CEO of GLAAD, stated in 2019 that Madonna "always has and always will be the LGBTQ community's greatest ally".
-Years prior, in 2015, Andy Towle discussed her as "the Most Pro-Gay Pop Ally of All Time".
+In 2015, Andy Towle discussed her as "the Most Pro-Gay Pop Ally of All Time".
 The Associated Press in a 2019 published article for USA Today called her a "pioneer for gay rights".
-The staff of The New York Times also called her "a pioneering ally" in 2018, recognizing both her pre and post-AIDS crisis advocacy describing:
+The staff of The New York Times also called her a "pioneering ally" in 2018, recognizing her advocacy saying:

-Her advocacy has also been recognized in ceremonies awards.
-GLAAD Media Awards awarded Madonna in 1991, with the GLAAD for Raising Gay Awareness.
-In 2019, the organization gave her the GLAAD Advocate for Change, for which she became the second person and first woman to receive the award.
-In 2017, British LGBT Awards placed her among their Top 10 LGBT Music Artists.

-Attributed effects on culture
+Attributed effects on pop culture

-While there were others helping as well, her single solo influence and contributions for the community attracted solid international views perceiving cultural effects in favor to the community, often described as a perpetued entrance to the "mainstream".